ministryofjustice/et-admin/README.md

 Sets the db name (defaults to 'et_api_development' which is the default for the API application)

+#### ET_API_URL

+Provides access to the generic ET API service, which has an endpoint currently used for the reference generator.

 #### PORT

 The port on which the web server will run - defaults to 3000